-As prescribed by the legislation the Community Support Fund receives revenue generated from electronic gaming machines in hotels (less $45 million which is retained in the consolidated fund each year to support Government priorities).
+As prescribed by the legislation the Community Support Fund receives revenue generated from electronic gaming machines in hotels.

 The legislation also provides for the payment of one day’s revenue from the Community Support Fund to the Victorian Veterans Fund on 1 September each year.

 The Victorian Government then allocates the remaining funding to a range of portfolio departments.
 Funded initiatives must be consistent with the purposes of the legislation described below:

 Any interest on funds held within the CSF is retained and distributed for the community purposes set out in the legislation.